sqlfluff/sqlfluff/docs/source/guides/troubleshooting/how_to.rst

 Configuration Issues
 ^^^^^^^^^^^^^^^^^^^^

-If you're getting ether error unexpected behaviour with your config or errors because config values haven't been set correctly, it's often due to config file discovery (i.e. whether SQLFluff can find your config file, and what order it's combining config files).
+If you're getting ether unexpected behaviour with your config, or errors because config values haven't been set correctly, it's often due to config file discovery (i.e. whether SQLFluff can find your config file, and what order it's combining config files).